 Remember, it's when you do something you are not used to – anything – which can cause muscles to be sore.

 Most athletes have probably spent time in a cold plunge or cold water bath.
-The idea is the ice cold water reduces inflammation and hopefully muscle soreness.
-While ice baths after exercise may reduce inflammation, research tends to show they don't reduce muscle soreness.
-I think the effects of cold on muscle pain needs better study.
+The idea is the ice-cold water reduces inflammation and hopefully muscle soreness.
+While ice baths after exercise may reduce inflammation, I think the effects of cold on muscle pain needs better study.
 In one review of previous studies, body cryotherapy reduced muscle pain by 80%.

 Yoga And Muscle Soreness

-In a study published in the Journal of Strength and Conditioning Research, researchers noted strength trainers who did yoga after exercise had more muscle sorness .
+In a study published in the Journal of Strength and Conditioning Research, researchers noted strength trainers who did yoga after exercise had more muscle soreness.
 Remember anything that we are not used to can cause DOMS.
-I'm sure once people get use to yoga movements, DOMS would stop.
+I'm sure once people get used to yoga movements, DOMS would stop.

 Stretching And DOMS

 It's a common belief that stretching reduces muscle soreness – but does it?
-A lot of people think so but many studies finds stretching does not reduce DOMS.
-It turns out stretching can actually CAUSE DOMS if you are not used to stretching!
+A lot of people think so but many studies find stretching does not reduce DOMS.
+It turns out, stretching can actually CAUSE DOMS if you are not used to stretching.